dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

 for existence.
 By default, no readiness file is created.

-``-monitorintvl`` sets the interval for the [monitor](/docs/monitor.md), default 30 seconds.
+``-monitorintvl`` sets the interval for the [monitor](/docs/monitor.md).
+By default 30 seconds, and the monitor is deactivated for values <= 0.
 The monitor sleeps this long between monitor runs for Varnish Services.
 See the documentation at the link for more details.

 ``-log-level`` sets the log level for the main controller code, ``INFO`` by default.